R-FORCE: Robust Learning for Random Recurrent Neural Networks: Methods

-Rank1-RRNN architecture, illustrated in Fig.~\ref{fig:networksetup}, is the simplest RRNN architecture proposed for FORCE target-learning~\cite{sussillo2009generating}.
-The network is a recurrent neural network with firing rate units $x_i(t)$ representing the activity of $N$ units, i.e. $i=1,....,N$, where the activity variables follow the evolution equation
+Rank1-RRNN, as illustrated in Fig.~\ref{fig:networksetup}, is the simplest RRNN configuration proposed for FORCE learning~\cite{sussillo2009generating}.
+It is a firing-rate model, and its evolution is described by the following Eq.~\ref{eq:firingRate}-\ref{eq:linearOutput}:

-The $x_i$ units (reservoir) are connected through the adjacency matrix $M = \{m_{ij}\}$ of connection weights which are scaled by a single parameter $g$.
-In Rank1-RRNN these values are fixed and are initially set to a sample from the normal distribution $N(0,\frac{1}{\sqrt{p N}})$, where $N$ is the number of neurons and $p \in [0,1]$ indicates the sparsity of $M$.
-In addition to $x_i$ units, there is a read-out unit $z$, which receives input from all activated $x_i$ units, i.e., $r_i$ and linearly integrates the inputs using the weight vector $\vec w$

-In addition, the read-out unit has feedback connections to the reservoir ($x_i$ units) through multiplication of $z(t)$ with a vector $\vec w_{f}$.
-The elements of this vector are fixed and are set according to a sample from the uniform distribution of $U(-1,1)$.
-In summary, after the Rank1-RRNN network is initialized, only the vector $\vec w$ which connects the units $r_i$ with the read-out unit $z$ is optimized during training.
-For more details see~\cite{sussillo2009generating} and references therein.
+$\textbf{x}$ $\in \mathcal{R}^{N}$ represents the state of neurons, where $N$ is the number of neurons. $\tau$ is the basic time constant in the model.
+Neurons are interconnected through the connectivity matrix $M \in \mathcal{R}^{N \times N}$, whose weights are scaled by a single parameter $g$.
+In Rank1-RRNN, these weights are fixed and are randomly sampled from a normal distribution $\mathcal{N}(0,\frac{1}{\sqrt{p N}})$, with $p \in [0,1]$ indicating the sparsity of $M$.
+Neurons are activated through a nonlinear function $tanh$ and linearly integrated into a read-out unit $z$ via the vector $\bm{w}$.
+Additionally, the read-out unit $z$ has a feedback connection to the neurons through a column vector \bm{$w_F$}.
+The elements of \bm{$w_F$} are sampled from a uniform distribution $U(-1,1)$ and are fixed over training.
+In summary, after the Rank1-RRNN is initialized, only vector \bm{$w$}, connecting the activated units $\textbf{r}$ and read-out unit $z$, is optimized during training.
+For more details, see~\cite{sussillo2009generating} and references therein.

-When the connectivity of $x_i$ units is set according to $N(0,\frac{1}{\sqrt{p N}})$, the spectrum of the adjacency matrix $M$ appears to be distributed homogeneously within the unit circle in the complex plane, as discussed in ~\cite{vakanski2018data}.
-Accordingly, the eigenvalues of the scaled matrix $gM$ are distributed within the circle of radius $g$, as shown in the first row of Fig.~\ref{fig:FORCE_Results}.
+Upon initializing the connectivity matrix $M$, its spectrum appears to be distributed homogeneously within the unit circle in the complex plane, as discussed in~\cite{vakanski2018data}.
+Accordingly, the eigenvalues of the scaled matrix $gM$ are distributed within the circle of radius $g$, as shown in the first row of Fig.~\ref{fig:FORCE_Results}~A. By adding additional connections to and from the read-out unit $z$, we obtain the extended matrix $\tilde{M} \in \mathcal{R}^{(N+1) \times (N+1)}$, i.e., additional column vector \bm{$w_F$} and row vector \bm{$w^T$}.